 It’s really hard to be employed (for long) if you’re lazy.

 So, we all work around here.
 Barry works all day and then comes home and does more work.
 I work all day (even in my sleep because I dream I’m working).
 Annie has chores.
-Andy has chores.
-And Eli works hard all day being cute – it’s a tough job, but someone has to do it.
-But even in his baby stage, he’s learning to put trash in the trash can!
+Andy and Eli have chores.
+And Ruthie works hard all day being cute – it’s a tough job, but someone has to do it.
+But even in her baby stage, she’s learning to help with things!

 If Mama doesn’t do her chores, what will we eat!?
 THERE IS NO FOOD!
 ONLY BUNCHES OF INGREDIENTS TO MAKE FOOD!
 Ahhhhhhhhhhhhhh!!!!

 For even when we were with you, we gave you this rule: “The one who is unwilling to work shall not eat.”
 2 Thessalonians 3:10

 We’re pretty strict about doing chores around here.
 We make it plain what’s to be done and we expect it to be done.
 So, let me give you the low down on how it works here just in case you’re interested…and if you’re not, that’s cool.
 I won’t hate on you for it.

 Annie has daily chores.
 She must complete them before she gets to eat.
 If she doesn’t, she doesn’t get to eat.
 WHOA.